WaiswaK/WaiswaK/README.md

 👀 I’m a Software Developer.

-🌱 C#, Javascript and Python Developer.
-I also Develop solutions for Dynamics NAV using CAL.
+🌱 C#, JavaScript and Python Developer.
+I also Develop solutions for Microsoft Dynamics NAV and BC using CAL.

 💞️ Passionate about Design, Creativity and Innovation.
 I'm also passionate about creating solutions using emerging technologies.